huggingface/blog/safetensors-security-audit.md

 As for `safetensors` itself, we're looking into adding more advanced features for LLM training which have their own set of issues with current formats.

-Finally, we are looking to release a `1.0` after it being a `transformers` core lib.
-We are considering that it would be enough to be super largely tested because of the large user base, and it would be much easier to commit to a 1.0.
+Finally, we are planning to release a `1.0` in the near future, with the large userbase of `transformers` providing the final testing step.
 The format and the lib have had very few modifications since their inception which is a good sign of stability.